 - Modular Vegetated Roof Systems (VRS) must be designed to resist the Specified Wind Loads calculated using the WIND-MVRA online calculator (see also Part 3 SECURING the ROOF ASSEMBLY).
-Since Vegetated Roof Systems often provide ballast for Protected Membrane Roof Systems and may be installed by someone other than the Contractor, the Design Authority must specify the coordination of work to ensure the roof system is immediately and properly secured. - 2) Conventionally Insulated Systems may be used to support any type of Vegetated Roof System, provided - 1) the compressive strength of the insulation will support it. - 2) the insulation in the roof assembly is overlaid with a suitable insulation overlay (see 8.3.1.2 (4)). - 3) the membrane manufacturer is agreeable to the application and is confident the membrane can withstand the anticipated hydrostatic pressures when the Vegetated Roof System is fully saturated with water. - 4) the membrane is fully adhered. - 3) Notwithstanding the above, Semi-intensive and Intensive Vegetated Roof Systems should be designed as part of a Protected Membrane Roof System.
-See also 14.1.2.1 (4) above. - 4) Every roof that supports a Vegetated Roof System must have, in addition to a drainage layer and membrane protection, a - 1) root barrier. - 2) filter fabric layer. - 5) Vegetated Roof Systems that are built in place should be designed with an additional layer of protection immediately below the growing media and above the rest of the roof system, to ensure the protection of these materials from tools. - 6) Separation Zones, which are free of growing media or vegetation and protect vulnerable membrane seams from root damage, must be - 1) at least 300 mm (12") wide, or greater as determined through Specified Wind Load calculations (see also Part 3 SECURING the ROOF ASSEMBLY). - 2) bordered by a non-penetrating, surface-installed physical barrier (for example, a retention Tee). - 3) installed around the perimeter of the Vegetated Roof System, and around any of the following, which may be contained within the area covered by the Vegetated Roof System: - 1) roof drains. - 2) roof penetrations. - 3) sleepers and curbs. - 4) any mechanical equipment not supported by a curb.
+Since Vegetated Roof Systems often provide ballast for Protected Membrane Roof Systems and may be installed by someone other than the Contractor, the Design Authority must specify the coordination of work to ensure the roof system is immediately and properly secured. - 2) Conventionally Insulated Systems may be used to support any type of Vegetated Roof System, provided - 1) the compressive strength of the insulation will support it. - 2) the insulation in the roof system is overlaid with a suitable insulation overlay (see 8.3.1.2 (4)). - 3) the membrane manufacturer is agreeable to the application and is confident the membrane can withstand the anticipated hydrostatic pressures when the Vegetated Roof System is fully saturated with water. - 4) the membrane is fully adhered. - 3) Notwithstanding the above, Semi-intensive and Intensive Vegetated Roof Systems should be designed as part of a Protected Membrane Roof System.
+See also 14.1.2.1 (4) above. - 4) Every roof that supports a Vegetated Roof System must have, in addition to a drainage layer and membrane protection, a - 1) root barrier. - 2) filter fabric layer. - 5) Vegetated Roof Systems that are built in place should be designed with an additional layer of protection immediately below the growing media and above the rest of the roof system, to ensure the protection of these materials from tools. - 6) Separation Zones, which are free of growing media or vegetation and protect vulnerable membrane seams from root damage, must be - 1) at least 300 mm (12") wide, or greater as determined through Specified Wind Load calculations (see also Part 3 SECURING the ROOF ASSEMBLY). - 2) bordered by a non-penetrating, surface-installed physical barrier (for example, a retention Tee). - 3) installed around the perimeter of the Vegetated Roof System, and around any of the following, which may be contained within the area covered by the Vegetated Roof System: - 1) roof drains. - 2) roof penetrations. - 3) sleepers and curbs. - 4) any mechanical equipment not supported by a curb. - 5) expansion or control joints. - 7) Membrane flashing must be protected from damage, both during the installation of Vegetated Roof System and during ongoing maintenance.
+Refer to Part 13 METAL FLASHINGS for guidance.